UriShX/jekyll-highlight-param/README.md

 ```

 In this example, the capture will store the include file `_includes/footer_company_a.html`, then the highlight will would match the display to match the syntax of `liquid`.

-_Please note: Since v0.0.2 passing parameteric variables to the `highlight_param` tag is done in a similar way to the syntax for passing parameters to other tags, such as `include`.
-This is a breaking change from v0.0.1._

 ## Contributing